geneontology/obo-edit/go-dev/RefGenome/branches/gwt1.5/README_START.txt

 Making the war file
 -------------------

-* From the top of repository foler.
+* From the top of repository folder.
 	$_> cd ant
 	$_> ant
+  If you're using linux, the last step should be:
+	$_> ant -f build-linux.xml

 * Will make a RefG.war under the dist folder.

 * Copy that to tomcat's webapps folder.